peterdurham/code-boost/content/blog/apollo-server-setup/index.md

 ### Setting up Resolvers

 In GraphQL, our resolvers are similar to express API endpoints.
 These resolvers will have access to request parameters, user context, and return the specified data.
 We can start by setting up resolvers for our queries and mutations.
-Replace the `resolvers` object we declared earlier with the following in `index.js`
+Replace the empty `resolvers` object we declared earlier with the following in `index.js`

 ```javascript
 const placeholderGames = [